HUSA students are eligible to take most of the undergraduate courses.

-Some other courses are also conducted in English.
-See the syllabus below to check language on instruction.
+Please refer to the syllabus below to check language on instruction.

 - HUSA students are also eligible to enroll in regular courses offered by the University of Hiroshima and transfer credits to their home institutions.
 However, students need to have a fairly advanced proficiency in Japanese in order to be able to enroll in these courses.
 The syllabus for undergraduate courses and some graduate programs is available online in both English and Japanese.

 Please note the following:

 - Students can attend classes for a one- or two-week (length depending on the faculty or department) auditing period before registering.
 This means that students can attend any classes they wish for one or two weeks before deciding which classes to enroll in.

 Japanese Immigration Law requires students take at least 10 hours of classes (equivalent of 7 courses) per week.

 Students should check with their home universities about credit transfer and course load requirements.

 For more detailled information about the content of courses offered in the HUSA Program, check the Course Syllabus section.